Linuxfabrik/monitoring-plugins/check-plugins/openvpn-version/README.md

 Checks the installed OpenVPN version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
 By default, alerts 30 days before the official EOL date.
 The offset is configurable.

+**Important Notes:**

+* The check must run on the machine running OpenVPN itself to detect the installed version

 **Data Collection:**

 * Executes `openvpn --version` (at the configured `--path`) to determine the installed version